haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Heap_Ghc/eventlog.rst

 Eventlog logs events as a function of runtime.
 A full list of possible events is available in :userGuide:`GHC User's Guide <runtime_control.html#rts-eventlog>`.
-In general, the most common use case is to track heap events, however a user may define and track their own events using the base functions `traceEvent
+In general, the most common use case is to track heap events; which will be the focus of this chapter.
+However, a user may define and track their own events using the base functions `traceEvent
 <https://downloads.haskell.org/~ghc/9.2.4/docs/html/libraries/base-4.16.3.0/Debug-Trace.html#v:traceMarker>`_
 or `traceMarker
 <https://downloads.haskell.org/~ghc/9.2.4/docs/html/libraries/base-4.16.3.0/Debug-Trace.html#v:traceMarker>`_